 Re: Sales Manager Job Opening

-While this option is undoubtedly concise and specific enough, we don’t recommend it because it’s not very personable.
-Try to address your recipient directly – your cover letter is, after all, a letter.
-In his bestselling guide On Writing Well, William Zinsser describes writing as “a personal transaction between two people, conducted on paper, and the transaction will go well to the extent that it retains its humanity.”
-Give your cover letter a more human touch, and you’ll make it much easier for hiring managers to envision you as someone they can have in for an interview.
+This option is specific and concise enough.
+But we don’t recommend it because it’s not very personable.
+When possible, address your recipient directly – your cover letter is, after all, a letter.
+By keeping that human touch, you’ll help hiring managers envision you as someone they can call and have in for an interview.